 Mark Macluskie, 19, is a math whiz and winner of a full-ride Flinn Scholarship to Arizona State University.
 Mark just started there this fall.
 He is majoring in mechanical engineering with double minors in electrical engineering and mathematics.

-Mark’s prior activities and accomplishments include: host of “The Tech Team,” an associates degree in science, student ambassador at Paradise Valley Community College, President’s Volunteer Service Award, state champion for robotics, Team Delta robotics referee, and volunteer at the Autism Society of Greater Phoenix.
+Mark’s prior activities and accomplishments include: associates degree in science, student ambassador at Paradise Valley Community College, President’s Volunteer Service Award, volunteering at the Autism Society of Greater Phoenix, state champion for robotics, Team Delta robotics referee, and host of “The Tech Team.”

 The road to college was not always an easy one for Mark, and he’s come a long way to get where he is.
 When he was a baby, he had been ahead of developmental milestones, walking at 7 months and using two-word combinations by 10 months of age.
 But by the time he was 14 months old, he had lost his use of language, and started having tantrums and banging his head.
 He was diagnosed with autism at age 3, and his parents were told that he would one day have to be institutionalized.